v1shal-yadav/Learn-JS/09_classes_and_oop/notes.md

 # javascript and classes

-* javascript is primarily a prototype bases-language its classes are primarily sytactic sugar over existing prototype-based inheritance mechanisms.
+* javascript is primarily a prototype bases-language its classes are primarily syntactic sugar over existing prototype-based inheritance mechanisms.

 ## OOP( a programming paradigm)